Iredell County Crime Watch: (felonies, DWIs), Feb. 10-16

 Ricky James Kilby, 36, of Taylorsville, bond surrender, $5,000 bond, Iredell County Sheriff’s Office.

-Jordan Tyler Melton, 24, of Lipe Road, Troutman, three counts of possession of a firearm by a convicted felon, two counts each of trafficking in methamphetamine and trafficking heroin and one count each of sell/deliver within 1,000 feet of a park, possess Schedule I maintaining a vehicle/dwelling for sale or use of controlled substance and possession of drug paraphernalia, $310,000 bond, Mooresville Police Department
+Jordan Tyler Melton, 24, of Lipe Road, Troutman, three counts of possession of a firearm by a convicted felon, two counts each of trafficking in methamphetamine and trafficking heroin and one count each of sell/deliver within 1,000 feet of school property, possess Schedule I, maintaining a vehicle/dwelling for sale or use of controlled substance and possession of drug paraphernalia, $310,000 bond, Mooresville Police Department.

-James Joseph Moore, 60, of Montibello Drive, Mooresville, DWI, $2,500 bond, Mooresville Police Department and Iredell County Sheriff’s Office.
+James Joseph Moore, 60, of Montibello Drive, Mooresville, DWI, $2,500 bond, Mooresville Police Department.

 Feb.
 11